Pledge of Allegiance (South Korea): Official English-language translation

 I pledge, in front of proud Taegeuk flag, allegiance to the Republic of Korea for the eternal glory of the country, liberty and freedom to the Republic of Korea.

 Alternate English-language translation

 I, standing before the noble Taegeuk flag, solemnly pledge allegiance to the Republic of Korea, to its glory, liberty and justice.

 Literal English translation

-I am firmly committed to my loyalty to the endless glory of the Republic of Korea that is free and just in front of a proud Taegeuk flag.
+I am firmly committed to my loyalty to the endless glory of the great Korean nation that is free and just in front of a proud Taegeuk flag.

+Controversy

+Unlike the current pledge which pledges allegiance to the state of South Korea, the 1972 pledge rather pledged allegiance to the "Korean nation" or "Korean ethnicity" (translated as "Korean race" by some critics such as Brian Reynolds Myers), also known as the minjok.

+This version of the pledge was discontinued in July 2007, during the presidency of Roh Moo-hyun, and replaced with different version without references to minjok.
+The decision was criticized by some left-wing nationalists who advocated Korean reunification of the two Koreas.
+Similarly, until April 2011, the South Korean army's soldiers swore allegiance to the "Korean minjok" in their oaths of enlistment until that, too, was discontinued for similar reasons.